Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/ajParkour.md

 Firstly, you need to give your area a name, for this we will use "BloomDocs" so we run `/ajp setup create BloomDocs`

-Next we need to setup the areas our random blocks will spawn in.
+Next we need to set up the areas our random blocks will spawn in.
 To do that we have two options, Worldedit or vanilla.

 ### Worldedit